mikebarkmin/react-to-everything/README.md

 Android requires a little bit more work from you.
 But when you are following this guide ([Android Setup](https://facebook.github.io/react-native/docs/android-setup.html)), it should be easy.

 Now everything is setup up and you are ready to develop your awesome app.
 I would really love to know about your projects.
 So send me an email and I will take a look.

+# TODOS

+- [ ] find out how to test react-native with this setup